Mono Couple becomes Poly Couple

 I know what I need.
 It's what I always needed.
 I just needed her to put me first sometimes.

 Yes.
-That would have been nice if she could have been able to do that.
+It would have been nice if she had been able to do that.

 And she'll never come to this on her own.
 She'll never see it as a problem as long as she's getting what she wants.
-The minute I finally speak up and tell her that's what I need from her, I think it's over between us.
-Not because she'll end it but, because how could I stay knowing that given the choice to do whatever she wants, she will choose to do the easy thing that hurts me.
+The minute I finally speak up and tell her that's what I need from her, I think it will be over between us, not because she'll end it but because how could I stay, knowing that given the choice to do whatever she wants, she will choose to do the easy thing that hurts me?

 Yes.
 This is your current lived experience.
-She does whatever she wants, does not meet your needs, isn't esp nice and doesn't really care if she hurts you.
+She does whatever she wants, does not meet your needs, isn't especially nice, and doesn't really care if she hurts you.

-I think you could go to the bank and make your own personal acct since it is long overdue.
-Preferably a whole different bank than the joint acct bank.
-And then leave the joint one for joint bills for house and kids.
+I think you could go to the bank and make your own personal account, since it is long overdue, preferably at a whole different bank than the joint account bank.
+And then leave the joint one for joint bills for the house and kids.
 You transfer a reasonable amount to it from your personal.
 She transfers to it from her personal.
-You both attend to the children and the kid home from that account.
+You both attend to the children and the kids' home from that account.

-Then she can't spent so much out of it on her personal shopping.
-Sounds like she has her own acct for that.
+Then she can't spend so much out of it on her personal shopping.
+It sounds like she has her own account for that.

 Like I told Kirk, all I want is to be put first sometimes.

-Then you could start putting you first sometimes.
-Make your own bank acct.
+Then you could start putting yourself first sometimes.
+Make your own bank account.

-Also scary to leave.... but you are DOING it!
+You are scared to stay.
+It's also scary to leave... but you are DOING it!
 Go you!

 But it's like being eaten from the inside.
 I want to cry so bad but I can't anymore.
 Somehow I'm still trapped, just laying there too afraid to move forward."